christophe-riolo/buddhist-well-being-pyqt5/README.md

 ## Background

-Having studied wellness factors (as part of an online course in positive psychology) i was not satisfied with the factors that i found so i started looking into the Buddhist tradition where i have a background, and found a text in the book "Old Path, White Clouds" by Thich Nhat Hanh
+Having studied wellness factors (as part of an online course in positive psychology) i was not satisfied with the factors that i found so i started looking into the Buddhist tradition where i have a background, and found a text in the book "Old Path, White Clouds" (by Thich Nhat Hanh) which dealt with laypeople and was very practical.
+This stuck with me for some time and eventually i decided to start working on this project

 ## Dependencies